igor-passos/igor-passos/README.md

 I previously studied Web Development and built foundational front-end projects.
 This background supports my understanding of how applications interact with cloud infrastructure.

+---

+## Professional Background

+- Former Radar Operator – Brazilian Navy
+  Experience in high-responsibility, protocol-driven environments.

+- Operational & Customer-Facing Roles
+  Experience working with electronic systems and structured operational procedures.

+---

+## Career Objective

+To secure an entry-level opportunity in Cloud, IT Support, or Infrastructure roles and grow within the Canadian technology ecosystem.